HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 A prop is a variable that is maintained by the parent, not by the child.
 In the above exercise, the list of movies is maintained by `App.vue` and displayed by `Card.vue`.
 If the array in `App.vue` changes, all cards will be automatically updated!

 Because a prop is bound to the parent, you should not try to alter a movie's details in `Card.vue`.
+[Read more about the Vue Workflow](./workflow.md).

 ### Copying props to a local state